ChristianBDev/ChristianBDev/README.md

   </a>
   <h2 align="center">About me</h2>

-  <p align="center"> My name is Christian, I am a Junior Software Engineer from Illinois.
-I am currently at Eastern Illinois University getting a Bachelors in Computer & Information technology.
-Learning to be a Full Stack Developer, or Data Engineer.
+  <p align="center"> My name is Christian, I am a Junior Software Engineer from Illinois on my own time while working Fulltime @ Eastern Illinois University.
+I graduated with my Bachelors of Science in Computer & Information Technology, now obtaining my Masters Degree in Computer Technology.</p>

   ---

   <p align="center"> 🔭 I’m currently working on ...
-100Devs LearningWithLeon & Some personal side projects</P>
+Work projects and FiveM side projects</p>
-  <p align="center">👯 I’m looking to collaborate on ... anything that anyone that needs help with or a project they are working on</P>
+  <p align="center">👯 I’m looking to collaborate on ... anything that anyone that needs help with or a project they are working on</p>
   <p align="center">🎓 Undergrad: ...
-Bachelors in Computer & Information Technology @ Eastern Illinois University</P>
+Bachelors of Science in Computer & Information Technology @ Eastern Illinois University</p>
+  <p align="center">🎓 [Inprogress] Graduate: ...
+Masters of Science in Computer Technology @ Eastern Illinois University</p>
   <p align="center">⚡ Fun fact: ...
-I am also in the US Army National Guard (5 years in)</P>
+I am also in the US Army National Guard (7 years in)</p>

   ---